 Dental caries (tooth decay) is among the most common chronic childhood diseases, ahead of asthma and hay fever.
 Oral health care is the most prevalent unmet children’s health need especially in low-income, minority, and rural communities.
-Dental caries is also characterized by profound disparities: for example, children from families living below the Federal Poverty Line have twice the prevalence of dental caries than higher income children, with greater extent and severity of decay and a greater likelihood their disease will remain untreated.
+Dental caries is also characterized by profound disparities; children from families living below the Federal Poverty Line have twice the prevalence of dental caries than higher income children, with greater extent and severity of decay and a greater likelihood their disease will remain untreated.

 While not often thought of as a health crisis, severe medical complications resulting from minimal oral care and treatment can be extremely dangerous, or even fatal.

 The NCEF “Study of Child Well Being” reported 65% of third grade students in Collier County experience tooth decay.
 The 2010 update of the data supported the continued need for dental care for Collier County children.
-According to the “Study of Child Well-Being in Collier County: A 2010 Update,” the Department of Health reported 212 active dentists in Collier County, but only 9% accepted Medicaid patients, thus limiting access to quality care for impoverished children.
+According to the “Study of Child Well Being in Collier County: A 2010 Update,” the Department of Health reported 212 active dentists in Collier County, but only 9% accepted Medicaid patients, thus limiting access to quality care for impoverished children.

-Phase I – 2008 – Present: NCEF Pediatric
+Phase I – 2008 – 2013: NCEF Pediatric

 Oral Health was the first NCEF strategic initiative, and its success set the stage for subsequent major collaborations impacting children’s services for decades to come.
-To address the serious gap in oral health services, NCEF spearheaded a unique public private partnership to build and maintain the NCEF Pediatric Dental Center at Florida Southwestern State College in East Naples, which opened in December 2008.
+To address the serious gap in oral health services, NCEF spearheaded a unique public-private partnership to build and maintain the NCEF Pediatric Dental Center at Florida SouthWestern State College in East Naples, which opened in December 2008.
 The 28,000 square foot state-of-the-art facility was the first LEED certified building constructed in Collier County.
 The nationally accredited and award-winning Center hosts the University of Florida (UF) College of Dentistry’s pediatric dental residency program – one of the most advanced programs of its kind in the country.

 The University of Florida clinicians, faculty, residents and volunteers at the NCEF Pediatric Dental Center all agree—the severity of the dental disease observed at the clinic is like none they have ever seen, particularly the rampant disease in children under the age of five.
 It is not uncommon for toddlers to require either intravenous sedation or general anesthesia in order to receive the scope of care necessary to improve their oral health.
 Particularly unsettling is the presence of heightened levels of early childhood caries.
-Children requiring sedation have their dental procedures performed at Physicians Regional on Collier Blvd, which has all of the appropriate equipment and allows necessary precautions to be taken when anesthesia is required.
+Children requiring sedation have their dental procedures performed at Physicians Regional on Collier Blvd., which has all of the appropriate equipment and allows necessary precautions to be taken when anesthesia is required.
 The collaboration has also identified an increased number of children with disabilities who need sedation in order to perform their dental care.
 Dental care is the most prevalent unmet health care need for children with special needs.
 The initiative is on track to be a National Model for improving oral health of children at high-risk for dental disease.
 Continued research for disease prevention introduced the newest prevention – Silver Diamine Fluoride – to prevent extensive surgery and frequent need for sedation.

 With a strategy of community partnerships focused on vulnerable, indigent and special needs populations, the UF College of Dentistry’s Statewide Network for Community Oral Health has become one of the largest providers of low-cost dental care in Florida.
 It operates 18 other clinics throughout the state and provides nearly all care to Florida’s indigent residents through its network.

-Phase II – 2013 – Present: Working Toward a Change
+Phase II – 2013 – 2018: Working Toward a Change